Crime in Colombia: Murder

-According to a study by Colombia's National Centre for Historical Memory, 220,000 people have died in the conflict between 1958 and 2013, most of them civilians (177,307 civilians and 40,787 fighters) and more than five million civilians were forced from their homes between 1985 – 2012, generating the world's second largest population of internally displaced persons (IDPs).
-16.9% of the population in Colombia has been a direct victim of the war.
-2.3 million children have been displaced from their homes, and 45,000 children killed, according to national figures cited by Unicef.
+According to a study by Colombia's National Centre for Historical Memory, 220,000 people died in the conflict between 1958 and 2013, mostly civilians (177,307 civilians and 40,787 fighters) and more than five million civilians were forced from their homes between 1985 and 2012, generating the world's second largest population of internally displaced persons (IDPs).
+17% of the population in Colombia has been a direct victim of the war.
+2.3 million children have been displaced from their homes, and 45,000 children killed, according to national figures cited by UNICEF.
 In total, one in three of the 7.6 million registered victims of the conflict are children, and since 1985, 8,000 minors have disappeared.

 In 2016, Colombia had a murder rate of 24.4 per 100,000 population, the lowest since 1974.
+The murder rate further decreased to 22.6 in 2020, though still among the highest in the world.

 Illegal drug trade in Colombia

-Colombia has had four major drug trafficking cartels which eventually created a new social class and influenced several aspects of Colombian culture.
-Coca, marijuana and other drugs had been part of the lifestyle of some Colombians, but the worldwide demand of psychoactive drugs during the 1960s and 1970s eventually increased the production and processing of these in Colombia.
+Colombia has had four major drug trafficking cartels which created a new social class and influenced aspects of Colombian culture.
+Coca, marijuana and other drugs had been part of the lifestyle of some Colombians, but the world demand of psychoactive drugs during the 1960s and 70s increased the production and processing of these in Colombia.
 Cocaine is produced at $1500/kilo in jungle labs and could be sold on the streets of America for as much as $80,000/kilo.
-The initial boom in production of drugs in Colombia for export began with marijuana in the 1960s, followed by cocaine in the mid- to late-1970s.
-The United States intervened in Colombia throughout this period in an attempt to cut off the supply of these drugs to the US.
+The initial boom in production of drugs for export began with marijuana in the 1960s, followed by cocaine in the mid-1970s.
+The United States intervened in Colombia throughout this period, in an attempt to cut off the supply of these drugs.

-Since the establishment of the War on Drugs, the United States and European countries have provided financial, logistical, tactical and military aid to the government of Colombia in order to implement plans to combat the illegal drug trade.
-The most notable of these programs has been the Plan Colombia which also intended to combat organizations, such as the FARC guerrillas, who have controlled many coca-growing regions in Colombia over the past decades.
+Since the establishment of the war on drugs, the United States and European countries have provided financial, logistical, tactical and military aid to the government of Colombia, in order to implement plans to combat the illegal drug trade.
+The most notable of these programs has been the Plan Colombia which intended to combat organizations, such as the FARC guerrillas, who have controlled many coca-growing regions in Colombia over the past decades.

-Despite Colombia having the dubious distinction of being the world's leading producer of coca for many years, those plans, slowly but surely, diminished the drug produced, to the extent that in 2010 the country reduced cocaine production by 60%, relative to the peak in 2000.
+Despite Colombia being the world's leading producer of coca for many years, those plans slowly diminished the drug produced, to the extent that in 2010 the country reduced cocaine production by 60%, relative to the peak in 2000.
 In that same year, Peru surpassed Colombia as the main producer of coca leaves in the world.
-The level of drug related violence was halved in the last 10 years, when the country moved from being the most violent country in the world to have a homicide rate that is inferior to the one registered in countries like Honduras, Jamaica, El Salvador, Venezuela, Guatemala, Trinidad and Tobago and South Africa.
+The level of drug related violence was halved, the country moved from being the most violent country in the world to have a homicide rate that is lower than Honduras, Jamaica, El Salvador, Venezuela, Guatemala, Trinidad and Tobago and South Africa.